Joystream/pioneer/docs/README.md

 ## Connecting to the Joystream node using Polkadot app wallet

-You can use the Polkadot apps wallet to browse the Joystream node state and call all available extrinsics.
+You can use the Polkadot apps wallet to browse the Joystream node state and call all available extrinsic.

 In order to use the app with Joystream API types you need to upload the correct type `defs.json` from the Joystream repo (using proper branch as well).
 The full path to file is: `/types/augment/all/defs.json`.